 In the Social Activity and Wellbeing of Older Australians Study testing over 6,000 seniors over about 5-1/2 years, older adults with ongoing, regular social activity had a slower decline in intellectual and memory skills.
 Enhanced mental capacity was observed most in those people who were the most socially engaged.

 Having a trusted home care agency provide in-home care to motivate and help with senior socialization may just be one of the best ways to help an older person continue to thrive and feel alive.
-Advanced Home Health Care’s caregivers are all dedicated to supporting the independence, dignity, and social connection of every older person we serve.
+At Advanced Home Health Care, a top provider of home care and memory care in Burlington, Iowa and surrounding communities, we are dedicated to supporting the independence, dignity, and social connection of every older person we serve.
 To learn more about our Burlington dementia care services and care in nearby areas, contact us online or call us at 800.791.7785, or 319.753.6270 if you’re in Burlington or 319.524.2144 if you’re in Keokuk.